 I’m a chronically curious quantitative ecologist, working across a wide range of scales.
-I seek to understand the processes that link the physiology of individuals to the dynamics and evolution of populations, the structure and diversity of communities, and the function of global ecosystems.
-I combine mathematical, statistical, and experimental approaches to cultivate a mechanistic and predictive understanding of ecology.
-In pursuit of these goals, I have spent a lot of time studying phytoplankton, tiny plants inhabiting lakes and oceans.
+I seek to understand the links between the physiology of individuals, the dynamics and evolution of populations, the structure and diversity of communities, and the function of ecosystems.
+I combine mathematical, statistical, and experimental approaches to advance a mechanistic and predictive understanding of ecology.
+In pursuit of these goals, I spend a lot of time studying phytoplankton, tiny plants inhabiting lakes and oceans.

-One of my favorite parts of science is exchanging ideas and collaborating – please contact me if you’re interested in my research, or have ideas or data you’d like to chat about!
+One of my favorite parts of science is exchanging ideas and collaborating – please contact me if you’re interested in my research, or have ideas or data you’d like to discuss!